Gbemisola19/01-fcc-cat-photo-app/README.md

-# Project Name
+# Cat photo app

-> One paragraph statement about the project.
+> A project about building of cat photos

 ![screenshot](./app_screenshot.png)